optionalg/zfs-geek-backup/README.md

-ZFS-Geek-Backup
+# ZFS-Geek-Backup #

-Using rsync and zfs snapshots you can do incremental backups to removeable drives.
-Each drive will have a full backup and incremental backups (snapshots).
+Using rsync and ZFS snapshots you can do incremental backups to removable drives.
+Each drive will have a full image and snapshots.

-So that you can better understand how it works I will explain my system then you can adapt to yours.
+# My setup #

-I use a hard drive dock http://www.google.ca/search?q=hard+drive+dock and 5 old used hard drives.
+I use a [hard drive dock](http://www.google.ca/search?q=hard+drive+dock) and 5 old used hard drives.
 Each of the five drives has been configured as a zfs pool named MyBackup.

 I have a NAS4Free system with one pool:
 pool:  My320POOL